clbartolome/ocp-dev-101/README.md

 ### Demo 1: Run Locally

+In this demo we're going to run locally a Quarkus application.

 Take a look at quarkus app *lol-champions-app* and execute the following steps:

 - Run tests witn in-memory DB